Psoriasis treatment

 Print this page

-Psoriasis can be improved, and sometimes cleared, by regular use of a treatment or several treatments.
-Psoriasis can come back (relapses) if treatment is stopped.
+Psoriasis can be improved, and sometimes cleared with regular treatment.
+Psoriasis can come back (relapse) if treatment is stopped.
 Read more about psoriasis

 • It's usually advised to apply emollients about 30 minutes before other psoriasis treatments.